Continuing Education for Orthopaedic Physical Therapy Providers

 Highlighting the latest techniques in rehabilitation, pain management, and patient education, FORE’s courses offer physical therapists strategies for treating patients who have sprains, strains, tendonitis, ligament or muscle tears, inflammation, post-fracture injury, joint pain, or special postoperative needs.

-At FORE’s orthopedic conferences, physical therapists will learn how to assess and implement today’s latest injury management techniques into their day-to-day patient care endeavors.
-Topics may include pediatric rehabilitation, biological treatments, arthritis care and sports injury rehab.
+At FORE’s orthopaedic conferences, physical therapists will learn how to implement the latest injury management techniques and therapeutic modalities into their day-to-day patient care.
+Topics may include pediatric rehabilitation, biologic treatments, osteoarthritis care, and rehabilitation for sports injuries.
 At select conferences, physical therapists can also participate in hands-on workshops designed to introduce and familiarize participants with new techniques and technologies.
-Because physical therapy is a field that is so largely driven by feel and real-life experience, these opportunities make FORE’s conferences particularly valuable in the long term.

-While each conference has a unique area of focus and physical therapists are welcome at all of FORE’s events, the conferences that most prominently feature physical therapy-related topics include:
+Although physical therapists are welcome at all FORE courses, the continuing education conferences that most prominently feature physical therapy-related topics include:

-- Baseball Sports Medicine: Game-Changing Concepts, held in New York, New York, from November 2 – 3, 2017
+- Baseball Sports Medicine: Game-Changing Concepts, held in New York, New York

-For more information about the continuing education opportunities we offer for physical therapy providers, contact the Foundation for Orthopaedic Research and Education today.
+For more information, contact the Foundation for Orthopaedic Research and Education today at email@example.com.